How to Deal with Difficult Employees as a New Manager

 People are the hard part of management.

-We all have our little quirks that make us unique, but not everyone’s quirks are fun to deal with which can make people difficult to manage.
+We all have little quirks that make us unique, but not everyone's quirks are fun to deal with, making people challenging to manage.

 But, as a manager, it is your responsibility to identify and handle difficult employees.